Fortune-Adekogbe/Rewrapped/README.md

   Medium-term (~6 months) top tracks and artists.
 - `GET /wrapped/long?top_limit=50`
   Long-term (multi-year) top tracks and artists.
+- `GET /wrapped/yearly?year=2024&limit=20`
+  Wrapped view backed by stored plays in MongoDB for a full calendar year.
+Defaults to the previous calendar year if omitted.
+- `GET /wrapped/monthly?month=11&year=2024&limit=20`
+  Wrapped view backed by stored plays in MongoDB for a specific month/year.
+Defaults to the previous calendar month if omitted.
+Returns play counts, minutes, and top tracks/artists/albums (albums are included when available).
 - `GET /card`
   Simple HTML card that visualizes top tracks and artists side by side.
 Uses `/wrapped/{short|medium|long}` under the hood; adjust range and limit via the UI controls.
 - `GET /card/extended`
   Themed version of the card with selectable styles plus range and limit controls.
+- `GET /card/rewrapped`
+  Card powered by stored MongoDB plays.
+Toggle month vs year view, choose period and limit; shows top tracks, artists, and albums with play counts and minutes listened.

 > Note: Spotify only provides recent playback history (~50 items per request, paged via `before/after`) so exact play stats are ignored for now.